How to fit large complexity classes into TFNP: Preliminaries

 \item \textsc{Localopt} is the $\TFNP$ problem: given circuits for a set $S \subseteq [2^n]$ with $2^n-1 \in S$, and a function~$N$ on~$[2^n]$, find $a \in S$ such that either $N(a) \notin S$ or $N(a) \ge a$.

 $\PLS$ is the set of $\TFNP$ problems reducible to {\sc Localopt}. \end{enumerate} \end{definition}

-Some of these must be stated carefully for them to make sense as $\TFNP$ problems; for example, in {\sc Leaf} we need some machinery that guarantees that any circuit gives rise to a graph of degree at most $2$.
+Some of these must be stated carefully for them to make sense as $\TFNP$ problems; for example, in {\sc Leaf} we need to specify how a general circuit gives rise to a graph that is guaranteed to have to have degree at most~$2$.
 We will not go into the details of this here. {\sc Left pigeon} is studied and observed to be complete for $\PPADS$ in~\cite{buss2012propositional}; notice that~$g$ plays a role like the left-inverse of~$f$.
 We give {\sc Localopt} in a slightly different form from how it is introduced in~\cite{johnson1988easy}, but it is easily seen to be equivalent. {\sc Lonely} is equivalent to {\sc Leaf} and is thus also complete for $\PPA$.

 We have that all $\TFNP$ subclasses contain $\FP$; that $\PPP \supseteq \PPADS \supseteq \PPAD$; that $\PPA \supseteq \PPAD$; and that, at least relative to suitable oracles, no other inclusions hold among the classes in Definition~\ref{def:standard_TFNP}~\cite{beame1995relative, morioka2001classification,goos2022separations}.
 We will also work with $\TFS$ problems, in which the relation $R(x,y)$ defining the problem is $\coNP$ rather than polynomial time, and where we will use a different notion of reducibility.
 We postpone the definitions to the beginning of Section~\ref{sec:counterexamples}.